Yandex Cloud

 Connect to the clusterConnect to the cluster

-To connect to a cluster:
+To connect to your cluster:

 1. Install an SSL certificate: